Kamduis/DiceRoller-WoD/README.md

 Keywords:	RPG, White Wolf, World of Darkness, Changeling, Mage, Vampire, Werewolf

-A dice simulator for the Pen & Paper Roleplaying games in the World of Darkness, created by White Wolf Inc.
+A dice simulator for the Pen & Paper Roleplaying games in the World of Darkness.
+This Software is an inofficial fan-made product.
+The developer has no connection to White Wolf Inc., the creators of the Pen & Paper games, to which it refers.

 Developed by [Victor](http://www.caern.de/).